anoma/nspec/docs/architecture-1/abstractions/logical-dags/resource-logic-dag.md

 Transactions may want to choose their exact input and output resources on the basis of the state just prior to application of the transaction to the state (when it is "executed", or so to speak), in order to, for example, read the most current resource at a particular (known) key and thus avoid conflicts.
 To facilitate this, transactions in the resource logic DAG can also be modeled as functions which _produce_ transactions, possibly taking into account the latest resource at a particular key.
 This entails an ordering with respect to the keys read, so the transaction must include all keys which it might read (for which the transaction author does not necessarily know the values and/or wishes ordering to be delegated).
 The transaction then receives the values of those keys at the logical time of execution and can use them to compute the input and output resources.

+!!! todo

-> TODO: Strict ordering is required here, so if all keys do not have the same identity, we will need to create a joint identity (chimera-chain-on-demand) to try to order w.r.t. all involved resources.
+     Strict ordering is required here, so if all keys do not have the same identity, we will need to create a joint identity (chimera-chain-on-demand) to try to order w.r.t. all involved resources.

+!!! todo

-> TODO: I think we can/should combine this with executable transaction so in-between states are possible.
+     I think we can/should combine this with executable transaction so in-between states are possible.

 ```haskell
 data DelayedTx
   = DelayedTx {